-At Ohlone we are proud of the accomplishments made by our dedicated students, faculty, staff, and alumni.
-We are pleased to share several of the highlights of the past academic year (2011-2012) at Ohlone, which are a mere sampling of the great things that are going on at Ohlone.
+At Ohlone we are proud of the accomplishments made by our dedicated students, faculty, and staff.
+We are pleased to share several of the highlights of the 2016-2017 year at Ohlone, which are a mere sampling of the great things that are going on at Ohlone.

 - Student Accomplishments